Introduction to social science

 Day 1: What is social science and why is it important to conservation?
 This session will provide an overview of the disciplines of social sciences and the ways in which it can be applied to conservation and the types of impact it can have.

 Day 2: Methods and techniques for conducting social science.
 We will cover the typical methods social scientists use in their research, and discuss qualitative and quantitative techniques

 Day 3: Barriers and enablers for integrating social sciences into conservation.
 Here we will explore the challenges which can be faced by individuals trying to integrate social sciences into their work, organisation and sector.
 You will be supported to produce an action plan to help you gain the most from attending the training.

-All participants are eligible for one 60 minute 1:1 follow up conversation with Rebecca (via Skype, Zoom or phone).
+All participants are eligible for a 1:1 follow up conversation with Rebecca (via Skype, Zoom or phone).
 During these conversations you can follow up on your action plan and your own progress integrating your learning into your work, or explore other elements of the course.
 The call will be arranged at a mutually convenient time around four weeks after the course.

 Please contact us with any queries at firstname.lastname@example.org.